majestic53/libps2/readme.md

 LIBPS2
 ======

-LIBPS2 is a library for interfacing AVR microcontrollers with a PS/2 keyboard.
+LIBPS2 is a library for interfacing AVR microcontrollers with PS/2 keyboards.

 ###Supported Features